 Nethercutt is exactly right

-I recently saw an op-ed (Aug.
-31) by former U.S. Rep George Nethercutt on the need for a competitive energy market.
+I recently saw a guest opinion by former U.S. Rep George Nethercutt (“It’s time for Washington state to establish a competitive electricity market,” Aug.
+31) on the need for a competitive energy market.
 I felt the need to chime in.
 Nethercutt is exactly right.
 As the energy landscape changes, we need to ensure that we have the best tools available to meet those challenges.

 Kelly Lotze